 - Describe What You See.
 By describing what is going on for your child, you’re letting them know that you ‘get it’.
 Knowing that someone understands is important for children (and adults!).
 You can say things like “You’re crying.
 You look really sad.
 You’re sad because I said you can’t have another cookie.
 I know you really love those cookies”.
 Describing and connecting in this way helps children to move on from their upset.

 A short video on staying calm when your child is acting out:

-In Week 1, we at the Family Interaction Program put together some tips, activities and resources to help you maintain effective parenting and entertain your children!
+In Week 1 of the COVID-19 pandemic lock-down, we at the Family Interaction Program put together some tips, activities and resources to help you maintain effective parenting and entertain your children!